CiiVSoft/python-developer/README.md

 You will find a text file in this repo called skills.txt containing twelve skills we would like you to look for.

+## Bonus Points

+It would be great if you could really show off and process the job descriptions in parallel on multiple cores, using Python's multiprocessing library.

 ## And Finally...

 Please feel free to use any Python libraries, databases, programming methods etc you feel best showcase your skills.